 West Mississippi River Regional Trail

 West Mississippi River Regional Trail links the communities of North Minneapolis, Brooklyn Center and Brooklyn Park.
-The trail will eventually extend north through Champlain and Dayton, giving users several touch points along the Mississippi River.
+The trail will eventually extend north through Champlin and Dayton, giving users several touch points along the Mississippi River.
 It will eventually connect to Medicine Lake Regional Trail as well as the Crow River and Wright County.

 10.4 miles | Paved